Missouri House bill would cut down on poisonous lead in school drinking water - NewsBreak

 The Missouri Independent and the NPR Midwest Newsroom are jointly exploring the issue of high levels of lead in the children in Iowa, Kansas, Missouri and Nebraska.
 Do you have a question for us or a story to share?
 Email: nsavage@missouriindependent.com or shorton@missouriindependent.com

-The post Missouri House bill would cut down on poisonous lead in school drinking water appeared first on Nebraska Examiner .
+The post Missouri House bill would cut down on poisonous lead in school drinking water appeared first on Missouri Independent .